DMGambone/NFLBlitzDataEditor.Core/docs/image-format.md

-## Image Record
+## Image Data
-The image record is variable in size.
-It starts off with a 40 byte header followed by the pixel data.
+The image data is variable in size.
+It starts off with a CRC32 checksum, followed by a 40 byte header followed by the pixel data.
 The image header starts with 24 bytes used by NFL Blitz, followed by 16 bytes used by that are the Glide specific struct of `GrTexInfo`.
 Detailed technical information can be found in [the Glide Reference Manual](https://3dfxglide.com/download/GL3REF.PDF).

 | Position | Size (bytes) | Purpose | `Image` Property |
 |----------|--------------|---------|------------------|